gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Dynamic Address Reconfiguration Considerations  {#sec-asconf}

-When using Dynamic Address Reconfiguration {{RFC5061}} in an SCTP association using DTLS Chunk the ASCONF chunk is protected, thus it needs to be unprotected first, furthermore it MAY come from an unknown IP Address.
-In order to properly address the ASCONF chunk to the relevant Association for being unprotected, Destination Address, Source, Destination ports and VTag shall be used.
-If the combination of those parameters is not unique the implementor MAY choose to send the DTLS Chunk to all Associations that fit with the parameters in order to find the right one.
-The association will attempt de-protection operations on the DTLS chunk, and if that is successful the ASCONF chunk can be processed.
-Note that trial decoding should have a limit in number of tried contexts to prevent denial of service attacks on the endpoint.
+Support for Dynamic Address Reconfiguration {{RFC5061}} in an SCTP association using DTLS Chunk is limited to the case where ASCONF is sent from an IP address already known.
+SCTP packets coming from unknown IP addresses will be silently discarded.

 The section 4.1.1 of {{RFC5061}} specifies that ASCONF message are required to be sent authenticated with SCTP-AUTH {{RFC4895}}.
 For